How to Prep with Those Christmas Dinner Leftovers

 - If you have leftover cranberry sauce, it will preserve perfectly in a little teeny canning jar

 Shameless plug – you can find all of these canning recipes, lots of other recipes, and instructions on canning your own family recipes in my new book, The Prepper’s Canning Guide.
+You can also learn all sorts of practical ways to build your stockpile with my course, Build a Better Pantry on a Budget.

 How do you make the most of a big holiday feast?